replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Fixes a bug that caused CLI feedback spinners to spin indefinitely.
 * Fixes an issue that caused config templates to be applied to the wrong values.yaml file in Helm-managed mode (Alpha).
 For more information about Helm-managed mode, see [Supporting helm CLI Installations (Alpha)](/vendor/helm-install).
 * Fixes an issue where the license was not synced when checking for application updates in Helm-managed mode (Alpha).
-* Fixes a bug in Helm-managed mode (Alpha) that required you to visit the config screen to deploy a new version with required config items even if all config values had been set in a previously deployed version.
+* Fixes a bug in Helm-managed mode (Alpha) that required you to visit the config screen to deploy a new version with required config items, even if all of the config values had been set in a previously deployed version.
-* Fixes a bug that caused the currently deployed version to temporarily appear as a newly available version while an update check runs in Helm-managed mode (Alpha).
+* Fixes a bug that caused the currently deployed version to temporarily appear as a newly available version when an update check ran in Helm-managed mode (Alpha).
 * Fixes styling on `<pre>` elements in the Helm install modals (Alpha) so that their heights match the content.

 ## 1.85.0